techpro-studio/iOSAppArchitecture/README.md

 Coordinator builds the screens (Modules) and controls the flow.

-The only exception is a main ApplicationCoordinator that accepts UIWindow instead of container.
+The only exception is a main ApplicationCoordinator that accepts UIWindow instead of container ViewController.

 ## 3. Every Module for [example](https://github.com/wolvesstudio/iOSAppArchitecture/tree/master/AppArchitecture/Flows/MainMenuFlow/List) has the following structure: